Brett-Tanner/Journal/2023/Sep_23.md

 - UX

+  - [] Sort arrival/departure options by modifier
+    - different directions for each
+    - right now they're in creation order, potential problem now we can manually edit
   - Forms
     - [] Add useful error messages to all forms (from backend)
     - [] Add JS validation as well (constraint validation API, see the [Odin Project Lesson](https://www.theodinproject.com/lessons/javascript-form-validation-with-javascript))
   - Images
     - [] Use picture tags
     - [] Create a workflow for generating responsive versions
       - Probably just me doing it manually with Sharp, Leroy can't export as .avif

 - Views

+  - Charts
+    - [] Add tabs for the type of stat
+      - implemented as dynamic views, stat param decides which to render/which variables to make available
   - [] Split the User#show pages out into different pages for different roles
   - [] Look at moving to view components rather than partials for (apparently) better performance and easier testing
-  - [] Stats Page
-    - [] Add tabs for the type of stat
-    - [] Add school-specific pages for each of the existing stats

 - Future Plans